-ELECTRICAL/ELECTRONIC/COMMUNICATIONS WIRE & CABLE AND BUSINESS COMMUNICATIONS PRODUCT SPECIALISTS 1-800-323-0436 CORPORATE HEADQUARTERS: ANIXTER BROS., INC. • 4711 Golf Road, • Skokie, IL 60076, • Telex 289464
+ELECTRICAL/ELECTRONIC/COMMUNICATIONS WIRE & CABLE AND BUSINESS COMMUNICATIONS PRODUCT SPECIALISTS

+CORPORATE HEADQUARTERS: ANIXTER BROS., INC. • 4711 Golf Road, • Skokie, IL 60076, • Telex 289464

+NO

+HOME

-Three Keys to Successful TDM or Statistical Multiplexing Three keys!
+Three Keys to Successful TDM or Statistical Multiplexing

+Three keys!
 They're all you need to configure Universal Data Systems' new multiport V.33 modem/multiplexer combination.
 Separate versions offer either six-channel TDM or eight-channel statistical multiplexing capability.

 In either configuration, the device is trellis coded at its basic 14.4 kbps operating speed and has alternate data rates of 12 or 9.6 kbps.
 If your system utilizes TDM, you may also choose between asynchronous and synchronous operation and you can have V.29 operation at 9.6 kbps.

 The three-pushbutton/LCD control panel allows configuration choices (with different data rates for each channel if you desire), "soft strap" settings and easy review of both multiplexer and modem status.

 The entire set-up and review process is menu-driven; the user need only answer a series of questions by pressing the appropriate YES or NO switch.
-When the process is complete, a
+When the process is complete, a push on the HOME switch returns the device to the communications mode.

+QUANTITY ONE PRICES

-V.33 with six-channel V.33 with eight-channel Time Division Mux Statistical Mux \$3495 \$3995 push on the HOME switch returns the device to the communications mode.
+V.33 with six-channel V.33 with eight-channel Time Division Mux Statistical Mux

 Diagnostics on both versions of the V.33 multiplexer/modem include local and remote digital loopback on each channel as well as local and remote analog loopback.
 All test features are compatible with CCITT V.52 and V.54 recommendations.

 YES, you can now have TDM or stat mux capability in a single package with a 14.4 kbps trellis coded modem.

 NO, these devices are not expensive to buy or difficult to apply.

 HOME of the new V.33 multiplexer/ modem is Universal Data Systems, 5000 Bradford Drive, Huntsville, AL 35805.
 Telephone 205/721-8000; Telex 752602 UDS HTV.
-Ask for detailed specs and quantity prices. 個 Universal Data Systems
+Ask for detailed specs and quantity prices.

+Universal Data Systems